ysndr/MSc-Thesis/chapter/methodology.md

 }
 ```

-## LSP Server
+## LSP Server Implementation

-[Section @sec:commands-and-notifications] introduced the concept of capabilities in the context of the language server protocol.
-This section describes how NSL uses the linearization described in [@sec:linearization] to implement a comprehensive set of features.
+This section describes how NSL uses the linearization described in [@sec:linearization] to implement the set of features proposed in [@sec:capability].

-NLS implements the most commonly compared capabilities *Code completion*, *Hover* *Jump to def*, *Find references*, *Workspace symbols* and *Diagnostics*.
+### Server Interface

+As mentioned in [@sec:programming-language] the Rust language ecosystem maintains several porjects supporting the development of LSP compliant servers.
+NLS is based on the `lsp-server` crate [@lsp-server-crate], a contribution by the Rust Analyzer, which promises long-term support and compliance with the latest LSP specification.

+Referring to [@fig:class-diagram], the `Server` module represents the main server binary.
+It integrates the analysis steps with Nickel's parsing and type-checking routines.
+The resulting analysis is used to serve LSP requests.

 ### Diagnostics and Caching

 NLS instructs the LSP client to notify the server once the user opens or modifies a file.
-Each notification contains the complete source code of the file as well as its location.
+An update notification contains the complete source code of the file as well as its location.
-NLS subsequently parses and type-checks the file using Nickel's libraries.
-Since Nickel deals with error reporting already, NLS converts any error generated in these processes into [Diagnostic](https://microsoft.github.io/language-server-protocol/specifications/specification-current/#diagnostic) items and sends them to the client as server notifications.
-Nickel errors provide detailed information about location of the issue as well as possible details which NLS can include in the Diagnostic items.
+Upon notification, NLS first attempts to create an AST from the source code contained in the request payload by passing to Nickel's parser module.
+NLS will then instantiate a new linearizer which is applied to Nickel's type-checking functions, which has the following benefits.
+Leveraging type checking serves as both provider of type diagnostics or complete tree traversal yielding a linearization of the entire code in the absence of errors.
+Moreover, inferred types computed during the type-checking, can be used to resolve element types of the linearization items.
+Errors arising in either step reported to the client as [Diagnostic](https://microsoft.github.io/language-server-protocol/specifications/specification-current/#diagnostic) including detailed information about location and possible details provided by the Nickel infrastructure.

 As discussed in [@sec:linearization] and [@sec:resolving-elements] the type-checking yields a `Completed` linearization which implements crucial methods to resolve elements.
-NLS will cache the linearization for each processed file.
-This way it can provide its LSP functions while a file is being edited.
+NLS will cache the linearization for each processed file so that it can provide its LSP functions even while a file is being edited, i.e, in a possibly invalid state.

 ### Commands